notwaldorf/notwaldorf.github.com/_posts/2015-10-22-a-story-about-input.markdown

 src="/images/2015-10-22/type-search.png">

-If you're on a lucky browser that does support `type="date"`, don't worry about styling the date picker -- there are 8 weirdo `::webkit` pseudo-selectors out there, but they'll only let you [style](http://tjvantoll.com/2013/04/15/list-of-pseudo-elements-to-style-form-controls/) the input textbox, and not the actual date dropdown.
+If you're on a lucky browser that does support `type="date"`, don't worry about styling the date picker &mdash; there are 8 weirdo `::webkit` pseudo-selectors out there, but they'll only let you [style](http://tjvantoll.com/2013/04/15/list-of-pseudo-elements-to-style-form-controls/) the input textbox, and not the actual date dropdown.
 CSS is bad for your health anyway.